-Threads "killed" my viral post due to a simple error.
-Happy New Year to me! ππ
+Threads "killed" my viral post because of one simple mistake.
+Happy New Year to me! 🎁😅

-Things started perfectly.
-Two days ago, I posted a Reel and a thread showcasing my browser MMORPG.
-The algorithm loved itβit instantly hit 4,000 views and drove real engagement.
-For a brand-new account, this was a massive win. π
+Things started off perfectly.
+Two days ago, I posted a Reel and a thread showing off my browser MMORPG.
+The algorithm loved it.
+It quickly hit 4,000 views and brought in real engagement.
+For a brand-new account, that felt like a huge win. 🚀

-Naturally, I wanted to be a good community member.
-I scrolled through my feed, found another developer showcasing their work, and left a genuine, supportive comment:
+Naturally, I wanted to be a good member of the community.
+I scrolled through my feed, found another developer sharing their work, and left a genuine, supportive comment:

 "Good job!"